Azure/azure-sdk-for-python/scripts/breaking_changes_checker/README.md

 ### Comparing against the latest package version on PyPi

+By default, this tool will only compare against past stable releases on PyPi.
 If you want to compare changes against the latest package version on PyPi, including preview releases, use the `--latest-pypi-version` flag with the command.

 Example: